grobenmarketing/r7-creative-branding/Website Copy/01-home-page.md

 6. **Review Generation System** — Proven system to build fresh, positive reviews.
 Training and coaching included.

-7. **Platform Optimization** — Professional setup and consistent branding across Google Business, Facebook, Instagram, LinkedIn, and your website.
+7. **Platform Optimization** — Professional setup and consistent branding everywhere you are.
+(Website optimization available too)

-8. **Mobile-First Link Strategy** — Optimized link landing page that converts traffic into inquiries and calls.
+8. **Mobile-First Link Strategy** — Optimized bio-link landing page that converts traffic into inquiries and calls.

-9. **Strategy Sessions** — Bi-weekly 15-minute planning calls.
-We keep you on track.
+9. **Strategy Sessions** — Bi-weekly planning calls.
+No project management on your part.
+We help keep you on track.

 ---